openenclave/openenclave/docs/Community/Governance.md

 * [on the GitHub project](https://github.com/openenclave/openenclave), either in an Issue or a Pull Request
 * in the public meetings of Committees, Special Interest Groups, or Working Groups, which can be found via the [community calendar](https://lists.confidentialcomputing.io/calendar).
-* on the community mailing list or chat server, which is detailed in the [Comminucations](Communication.md) document
+* on the community mailing list or chat server, which is detailed in the [Communications](Communication.md) document

 While we strive for openness and transparency, it is natural that some discussions will also happen in private channels, or in impromptu face-to-face conversations (for those who work in the same building, or bump into each other at a conference).
-The outcome of such discussions should be considered non-binding until the information is shared through an open medium and relevant stake-holders have opportunity to contribute to the discussion.
+The outcome of such discussions should be considered non-binding until the information is shared through an open medium and relevant stake-holders have the opportunity to contribute to the discussion.

 All SIG and WG leaders are responsible for creating and publishing minutes from the meetings they hold, ensuring that the meetings are open and inclusive, and